brian-stack/On-Disk-BTree/README.md

 # On-Disk-BTree

 This implementation is not optimized, I will most likely not spend much more time on this project.
-Instead, I plan to implement a more usefull on-disk b+tree.
+Instead, I plan to implement a more useful on-disk b+tree.

 For the most part, the BTree code was not substantially changed from my in-memory version.
 The OnDiskBTree class itself is not aware that the nodes are stored on disk,